pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 are trying to define an alternative system that would allow anyone the ability to access and participate in science and scholarship.

-In order to paint some comparisons, I am using some early street art protesting the Berlin Wall [as the mascot](#the-key-to-success) of this post, even though it is not [Thierry Noir]{lang=fr}'s [most well-known work][mutations] and tearing down a wall is not enough.
+In order to draw some comparisons, I am using some early street art protesting the Berlin Wall [as the mascot](#the-key-to-success) of this post, even though it is not [Thierry Noir]{lang=fr}'s [most well-known work][mutations] and tearing down a wall is not enough.
 In a sense, the painting of the Berlin Wall